 - AMF: Upon receiving the "N1N2MessageTransfer" message from the SMF with an ARP priority level that is entitled for priority use, the AMF updates the ARP for the Signalling QoS Flows, as specified in clause 4.3.3.2 of TS 23.502 [3].

-- (R)AN: Inclusion of the "Paging Priority" in the N2 "Paging" message triggers priority handling of paging in times of congestion at the (R)AN as specified in clause 4.2.3.3 of TS 23.502 [3].
+- RAN: Inclusion of the "Paging Priority" in the N2 "Paging" message triggers priority handling of paging in times of congestion at the RAN as specified in clause 4.2.3.3 of TS 23.502 [3].

 Invocation-related mechanisms for the Priority PDU connectivity services: